joe-jordan/pylibtiff3d/README.md

 a small extension to pylibtiff to enable the automatic parsing of 3D (multi-layered) TIFF files.

+## Inclusion in pylibtiff!

+This library is now part of the official pylibtiff distribution - the `TIFF3D` class is available for import on the `libtiff` module object.

+I'll leave this code up here, and the instructions below, but you shouldn't need to do anything more than install the dependencies now.

 ## About

 `pylibtiff` is a great little ctypes wrapper for Sam Leffler/Silicon Graphics' open source `libtiff`, allowing you to trivially create a TIFF file from a numpy array: